-- absence of cell division limit a.
+- a. absence of cell division limit

 - b. irreversible new growth

-- autonomy c.
+- c. autonomy

-- less degree of differentiation d.
+- d. less degree of differentiation

-- epigenetic carcinogenesis e.
+- e. epigenetic carcinogenesis

-Both benign and malignant neoplasms have common 382. and unique characteristics.
+382. Both benign and malignant neoplasms have common and unique characteristics.
 Which from the following characteristics is typical only for benign neoplasms?

-- anaplasia a.
+- a. anaplasia

 - b. metastases

-- loss of differentiation c.
+- c. loss of differentiation

 - d. autonomy

-- encapsulation e.
+- e. encapsulation